Co-op/Intern Program Information for Accredited College, University, Career and Technical College Students

 - Enrolled on a full-time basis at an accredited Kentucky post-secondary school or other educational institution approved by the Kentucky Personnel Cabinet.

-- Must be participating in a full-time cooperative education/internship program and
+- Participating in a full-time cooperative education/internship program.

-- Must receive at least three credit-hours per semester.
-Co-op/Intern positions can be paid or unpaid positions.
+- Receiving at least three credit-hours per semester for Co-op/Intern employment.

-- Working toward a diploma, degree or certificate in a field that relates directly to the Co-op/Intern position for which they are being considered.
+- Working toward a degree or certificate in a field that directly relates to the Co-op/Intern position for which they are being considered.

-- In good standing with the school with at least a 2.5 grade point average.
-This grade point average must be maintained throughout the period the student is working in a Co-op/Intern position.
+- In good standing with the school with at least a 2.5 grade point average at hire, and throughout employment in the

 Co-op/Intern Program Coordinator